Development of Doom: Development

-In late 1993, after the multiplayer component was coded, the development team began playing four-player multiplayer games matches, which Romero termed "deathmatch"; he proposed adding a cooperative multiplayer mode as well.
+In late 1993, a month before release, John Carmack began to add multiplayer to the game, first teaching himself computer networking from a book.
+After the multiplayer component was coded, the development team began playing four-player multiplayer games matches, which Romero termed "deathmatch"; he proposed adding a cooperative multiplayer mode as well.
+Cloud named the act of killing other players "fragging".
 According to Romero, the deathmatch mode was inspired by fighting games.
 The team frequently played Street Fighter II, Fatal Fury and Art of Fighting during breaks, while developing elaborate rules involving trash-talk and smashing furniture or equipment.
 Romero later stated that "you could say that Japanese fighting games fueled the creative impulse to create deathmatch in our shooters".